Professor Adam Brown (about me)

 You must have a C- or better at the time of the Moab trip to participate.

 Field trips will involve walking on rough ground, ascending steep trails, and other potentially strenuous activity.
 Wear sturdy shoes and weather-appropriate clothing.
 Bring water (one gallon), a backpack, food, and sun protection as needed.
 My hope is that students at a variety of fitness levels can participate.
-If you can walk from the Marriott Center to the Kimball Tower at a typical student's pace, you will be fine.
+If you can walk from the Marriott Center to the Kimball Tower and back at a typical student's pace, you will probably be fine.
 Please visit with me in advance if you have an injury, disability, limited mobility, or any other concern that may limit your participation or require reasonable accommodations.

 We will use university-owned vans for all field trips.
 FHSS experiential learning funds generously cover all transportation and lodging costs, but you are responsible for your own food and other personal supplies.
 You will share a hotel room (but not a bed) with other students of the same sex.
 If you prefer to reserve your own room at your own expense, talk to me first to ensure you are within walking distance of our main hotel.